tencentyun/qcloud-documents/product/计算与网络/云服务器/存储/存储概述_en.md

 Block storage is a storage device that puts data into blocks in bytes and allows random access.
 Tencent Cloud supports two types of block storage devices:

 - Local disk
-- Cloud Block Storage
+- Cloud disk

 ![](https://mc.qcloudimg.com/static/img/7e8715ce6bba831c61d0cc807bec8ce9/device-mapping.png)

 This figure shows how CBS maps the block storage device to the CVM and maps /dev/vda' to the system disk, and how it maps the two data disks to '/dev/vdb and /dev/vdc' respectively.

-The CVM instance can automatically create block storage device mapping for the local disk and Cloud Block Storage that are mounted to it.
+The CVM instance can automatically create block storage device mapping for the local disk and cloud disk that are mounted to it.